 Block on Trump's Asylum Ban Upheld by Supreme Court

-It's illegal to provide alcohol to minors.
-As in, anyone under the age of 21.
+It is illegal to provide alcohol to minors (except to your own children or anyone under 21 with their parents in a bar in Wisconsin).
+Anyone under the age of 21 is a minor.
 You may also be liable if you knowingly allow someone else to serve a minor under your roof.

-If an intoxicated guest causes an injury to a third party, it may be your responsibility.
-In states with social host liability laws, you should never continue to serve an already intoxicated adult, or even think about providing alcohol to a minor.
+If you host a Halloween party, and an intoxicated guest injures someone else, it may be your responsibility.
+In states with social host liability laws, you should never continue to serve an intoxicated adult or even consider providing alcohol to a minor.
 Their motor vehicle accidents will almost always become your problem.

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.